Rhaegys/my-project/README.md

 * 3hrs - Fixing errors and bugs
 * 0.5hrs - Testing of the app

-All in all time estimates are pretty vague - can't remember all of them, only the first 5 entries are entirely correct
+All in all the time estimates are pretty vague - can't remember all of them, only the first 5 entries are entirely correct